CodeKommissar/The-WebDev-Blog/content/html/text.md

       </body>
     </html>

-We already added text, but that text is not **semantic** enough.
+We've already added text, but that text is not **semantic** enough.
-As far as the browser knows, it is just random words floating in our body (and that should be displayed because they're *in* the body).
+As far as the browser knows, this text are just random words floating in the body of our page.

 When I say it "is not semantic enough" what I'm trying to say is that it doesn't have a real meaning.
-Let's quickly solve this issue, wrap the text in your body with the `<h1>` element, like this:
+Let's quickly solve this issue.
+Wrap the text in your body with the `<h1>` element, like this:

     <!DOCTYPE html>